-- Ensuring official transcripts are received and on file as required by the University - Checking assigned Grantham University email account regularly for important communications - Reading and adhering to all published policies and procedures governing the student account - Maintaining communication with his/her University representative - Ensuring student name and mailing address are correct and updating any changes on GLife - Meeting or completing all academic prerequisites and grading standards - Completing coursework within the 56-day term and requesting exceptions to policy in advance to faculty - Submitting and following up on disputes of grades in writing to faculty - Following up on all appeals/service requests submitted - Knowing that when registering for a course, charges are incurred - Paying charges incurred when registering - Submitting a withdrawal form during the refund period to have charges reduced/removed - Paying all charges incurred by the published payment due date, regardless of whether a billing statement was received or if payment is to be made by a third party
+- Ensuring official transcripts are received and on file as required by the University - Checking assigned Grantham University email account regularly for important communications - Reading and adhering to all published policies and procedures governing the student account - Maintaining communication with his/her University representative - Ensuring student name and mailing address are correct and updating any changes on GLife - Meeting or completing all academic prerequisites and grading standards - Completing coursework within the 56-day term and requesting exceptions to policy in advance to faculty - Submit all coursework on time.
+Having "technology," human error or internet problems is not a valid excuse for turning an assignment in late.
+Proactive planning for use of library or other computers is recommended. - Submitting and following up on disputes of grades in writing to faculty - Following up on all appeals/service requests submitted

-- Paying all penalties, costs and legal fees associated with collection of the student account - Conducting all financial affairs in a legal and ethical manner
+- Knowing that when registering for a course, charges are incurred - Paying charges incurred when registering - Submitting a withdrawal form during the refund period to have charges reduced/removed - Paying all charges incurred by the published payment due date, regardless of whether a billing statement was received or if payment is to be made by a third party - Paying all penalties, costs and legal fees associated with collection of the student account - Conducting all financial affairs in a legal and ethical manner

 A student's education is important and represents a big investment of time, money and energy.
 Each student should become familiar with information provided to him/her.
-The University is here to help; therefore if a student has any questions regarding his/her account, he/she should contact the University at (800) 955-2527 during office hours.
+The University is here to help; therefore, if a student has any questions regarding his/her account, he/she should contact the University at (800) 955-2527 during office hours.